 Tax losses may be carried forward for 5 years.
 The tax law prevents the use of tax losses where there is a substantial change in the persons directly participating in the company’s equity or management and less than 80 percent of the company’s income in the year in which the loss is to be used is derived from the same activities as in the year when the loss arose.
 A change in the ownership of more than 25 percent of the registered capital or voting rights is always a substantial change.
 A taxpayer can apply to the authorities to confirm the availability of the carried forward losses after the end of the taxable period in which the losses are to be used.

 There are usually no exit charges on leaving the group.
 The main exceptions are:

 - withholding tax (WHT) on dividends where the 12-month minimum holding period has not been met

 - WHT on interest and royalties where the 24-month minimum holding period has not been met

-- tax on the acquisition of immovable property is triggered by a sale of shares acquired in exchange for a contribution of real estate made before 2014 within 5 years.
+- tax on the acquisition of immovable property where a sale of shares acquired in exchange for a contribution of real estate is made before 2014 within 5 years.